ConesaLab/DeCovid/README.md

-# DeCovid: A tool for conducting a Wide-spread transcriptional analysis for COVID-19 Disease Map genes between males and females.
+# DeCovid: A tool for conducting a Wide-spread transcriptional analysis for COVID-19 Disease Map genes

 - Tianyuan Liu
 - Ana Lleo